GAMES AND CULTURE

 only be the next great computing

-—one that rivals the internet itself—but also a
+platform—one that rivals the internet itself—but also a

 virtual world where billions of people come to transact trillions of